IMPACT OUR CITY

 RESCHEDULED!
 February 5: Hope Night In (all current and interested families are invited!)

 Hope Initiative is currently seeking volunteers to serve in the following areas:

 Homework Helper – Partner one-one-one with a child or youth participant to listen to, pray for, and encourage him or her.
 Assist with homework on Tuesday evenings.
-We need tutors for a 3rd grade girl, a 5th grade boy, a 5th grade girl, three 6th grade girls, a 9th grade boy, a 10th grade girl, an 11th grade girl, an 11th grade boy, and three substitute tutors for Fall 2018.
+We need tutors for a 3rd-grade girl, a 5th-grade boy, a 5th-grade girl, three 6th grade girls, a 9th-grade boy, a 10th-grade girl, an 11th-grade girl, an 11th-grade boy, and three substitute tutors.

 Financial Coach – Individuals with a financial background partner with an individual or couple to offer financial coaching and empowerment for a fixed amount of time.

 Kitchen Volunteers 1-2 volunteers needed from 4:30-6 pm to help with prep, 1-2 volunteers needed from 6-7 pm to help with serving and clean up.